gardener/landscaper/docs/level_0/first_simple_example.md

         target: "#my-cluster"
 ```

-The Installation references the Component Archive and the contained Component Descriptor.
+The Installation references the Component Descriptor.
+The Blueprint can be located by its resource name in the
-The Blueprint can be located by its resource name in the Component Descriptor where you also find its OCI address.
+Component Descriptor where you also find its OCI address.

 You remember the Blueprint has specified an import parameter `target-cluster`.
 The Installation defines how to retrieve
 the value for this parameter.
 In our case the value is a custom resource of kind `Target` with name `my-cluster`.